• Skip to primary navigation

 Old and new specimen drawers in the Section of Vertebrate Paleontology behind the scenes at Carnegie Museum of Natural History in Pittsburgh.

-Filed Under: Blog Tagged With: behind the scenes, museum, paleontology, specimen drawers
+Filed Under: Blog Tagged With: behind the scenes, paleontology

 Dinosaur eggs!